jonathanbell/qt-stock-watch/README.md

 1. Add your email to `.env.development` in the appropriate spot
 1. Add the domain where your QT Stock Watch will be hosted at under the `APP_HOST` section of `.env.development`
 1. Copy `.env.development` to `.env.production` and edit the values for the production version of the app
+1. `npm run dev` will get you up and developing.

 ### Setup Questrade OAuth (TODO)